noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - centralized place for logs to be stored, queried and analyzed
 - execution logging: what occurs during a service action; useful for troubleshooting services
 - access logging: whos invoking a service action; fully customizable

-- log event: record of activity consisting of a timestamp and an event message
+#### Log Events

+- a record of some activity recorded by the application or resource being monitored.
+- contains two properties:
+  - the timestamp of when the event occurred
+  - the raw event message.
+Event messages must be UTF-8 encoded.

+#### Log Groups

-- log stream: sequences of log events that all belong to the same resource
+- define groups of log streams that share the same retention, monitoring, and access control settings.
+- can also export log data from your log groups to an Amazon Simple Storage Service (S3) bucket and use this data in custom processing and analysis, or to load onto other systems

+##### Log Streams

-- log group: composed of log streams that all share the same retention and permissions settings
+- a sequence of log events that share the same source
+- generally intended to represent the sequence of events coming from the application instance or resource being monitored.
+- Each log stream has to belong to one log group

+##### Retention Settings

+- specify how long log events are kept in CloudWatch Logs.
+- expired log events get deleted automatically.
+- are also assigned to log groups, and the retention assigned to a log group is applied to its log streams.

-#### metric filters
+##### metric filters

-- how cloudwatch turns log data into numerical cloudwatch metrics that you can graph and use on dashboards
+- how cloudwatch turns log data into numerical cloudwatch metrics that you can graph and use on dashboards or set an alarm on.
+- are assigned to log groups and all of the filters assigned to a log group are applied to their log streams.
+- define the terms and patterns to look for in log data as it is sent to CloudWatch Logs

 #### log agent

 - runs on EC2 to automatically send log data to cloudwatch logs

-#### log insights

-- interactively search and query and analyze log data in Cloudwatch Logs
-- will automatically extract fields from structured logs
-- use prebuilt or custom queries on your logs to provide aggregated views and reporting

 ### alarms